tsamardzic/lsampling/README.md

 <br />

-Of course, this would make the comparison between the models more complicated, but it would provide better estimates of the performance.
+Of course, this would make the comparison between the models more complicated, but it would provide a better estimation of the performance.

 <br />